 The Virginia City Hillclimb is an annual event managed by volunteers, the Ferrari Club Pacific Region and the NorCal Shelby Club, and is a rare opportunity to drive your car at speed on the 5.2 mile (paved) road to Virginia City Nevada.
-For 2014, the hillclimb will be on August 29th and 30th.
+For 2015, the hillclimb will be on August 29th and 30th.
 Note the change in weekend!
 For the first time since the 60s, we will be running the event in August so we don’t run up against other events.
 Please book your hotels accordingly!

 The course is, as mentioned, 5.2 miles, beginning at approximately 5000 feet above sea level and ending at about 6200 feet – there are 21 numbered turns on “the hill.”
 It’s a fun, challenging, and unique opportunity to drive on a closed public road as fast as your skills (and intestinal fortitude) allow.

 The event is hosted by the Ferrari Club of America but you don’t need to have a Ferrari to participate, however for insurance reasons you will need to join the Ferrari Club or the Norcal Shelby Club, or obtain a temporary membership for an additional fee (included at registration time).
 Any high performance car is acceptable – and we’ve had all makes and models represented over the years.
 We usually see a few Tigers, Vipers, BMWs, EVOs, Corvettes, Mustangs, Camaros, the occasional Audi and/or Lamborghini, and of course a few Ferraris – so what do you have sitting in your garage in need of some exercise?

 To qualify for entry, your vehicle must be street legal, registered, and insured since the return route from the finish to the start is on a public road.